morris-lab/CellOracle/docs/installation/python_step_by_step_installation.rst

     pip install git+https://github.com/morris-lab/CellOracle.git

-If you get error related to "certifi"
+If you encounter an error related to "certifi"
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you get the following error, it means the error is caused by versiom mismatch of "certifi".
+If you encounter the following error, it means the error is caused by versiom mismatch of "certifi".
 See `this page  <https://stackoverflow.com/questions/50129762/graphlab-create-2-1-installation-fails-to-uninstall-certifi-a-distutils-insta>`_. for more information.

 ::